DJ Kool Herc: The "break"

-On August 11, 1973, DJ Kool Herc was a disc jockey and emcee at a party in the recreation room at Sedgwick Avenue.
-Specifically, DJ Kool Herc:
+On August 11, 1973, DJ Kool Herc was a disc jockey and emcee at a party hosted by himself and his younger sister Cindy at 1520 Sedgwick Avenue.
+She wanted to earn extra cash for back-to-school clothes, so she decided to throw a party where her older brother, then just 18 years old, would play music for the neighborhood in their apartment building.
+She promoted the event with flyers and organized the party.
+She also styled her brother's clothes for the party.

 According to music journalist Steven Ivory, in 1973, Herc placed on the turntables two copies of Brown's 1970 Sex Machine album and ran "an extended cut 'n' mix of the percussion breakdown" from "Give It Up or Turnit a Loose", signaling the birth of hip hop.

 B-boys and b-girls

 The "b-boys" and "b-girls" were the dancers to Herc's breaks, who were described as "breaking".
 Herc has noted that "breaking" was also street slang of the time meaning "getting excited", "acting energetically", or "causing a disturbance".
 Herc coined the terms "b-boy", "b-girl", and "breaking" which became part of the lexicon of what would be eventually called hip hop culture.
 Early Kool Herc b-boy and later DJ innovator Grandmixer DXT describes the early evolution as follows: